Creamy Lemon Mushroom Kale Linguine pasta is vegetarian, ready in 30 minutes with the best healthy alfredo style white sauce you’ll make!

 - 2 tablespoons all purpose flour (or Maida)

 - 2 cups chopped Kale

 - Zest of 2 limes (about 1 teaspoon)

 - 1 teaspoon mixed Italian Seasoning (oregano, basil etc.)

 - Boil linguine according to package till al dente.
 Strain, wash with cold water and set aside.

 - In a pan, add a tablespoon of butter, a teaspoon of olive oil and the minced garlic.
 Saute the garlic while the butter heats up till fragrant and add the mushrooms.
 Saute the mushrooms on medium high heat for 5-6 minutes till golden brown.
 Remove from the pan and set aside.

 - Add remaining butter and flour to the pan.
 Cook the flour for a minute or so to cook out the raw flour taste.
 Slowly add milk in a steady stream while mixing continuously till no lumps exist.
 Keep whisking while the mixture thickens and comes to a simmer.

 - Add the kale, mushrooms, lime zest, italian seasoning, salt and pepper.
 Cook the kale for a minute or two till it wilts and toss in the pasta.
 Add some more water or milk if the sauce is too thin.
 Serve hot.

-- Feel free to substitute kale with spinach or your favourite green (even broccoli will work)
+- Feel free to substitute kale with spinach or your favorite green (even broccoli will work)

 - Some freshly grated parmesan wouldn’t hurt either!